Frankie-PellesC/fSDK/README.md

           Note that the **PellesC** linker have the option '/FORCE:MULTIPLE' that could mimic the behavior of `__declspec(selectany)`, but, opposed to the specifier working way, it will ignore **all** multiple definitions, de facto masking also eventual errors.

-          The solution actually used, in headers, is the conversion of all symbol instances with an equivalent #define.
+          The solution actually used, in headers, is the conversion of all symbol instances with an equivalent `#define`.

           This should work well for base types (`int`, `char`, `float`, `double`, etc), but could be a problem with complex types (`struct`s, `union`s, etc).
         *  **GUID**s, **PROPKEYS**s and other complex types that are tagged by `__declspec(selectany)`.